poseidonos/poseidonos-gui/mtool/README.md

 ## Setting up and running the iBOF management tool

-### 1. Extract the ibofmgmt.tar.gz
+### 1. Install System Level Packages

-`
-tar -zxvf ibofmgmt.tar.gz
-`
+These packages are required for proper working of the Management tool.

+Move to m9k folder

+Execute install.sh script in m9k/dependency.
+It will install required packages such as influxdb, telegraf, chronograf, kapacitor on the host

+For offline installation (It will install packages from NAS)

+`./dependency/install.sh nas`

+For online installation (It will install packages from apt)

+`./dependency/install.sh apt`

-### 2. Navigate to `ibofmtool/ibofmgmt/`
+### 2. Navigate to `m9k/mtool`

 M-Tool dependency Packages should be installed as one time activity.
 M-Tool dependency Packages can be installed either on-line or off-line

 ### 3. On-Line Package Installation
-Run ` ./scripts/download_pkg.sh apt ` to setup influxdb, telegraf, chronograf, kapacitor, mongodb  on the host.
+Run ` ./dependency/install.sh apt ` to setup required python libraries  on the host.

 ### 4. Off-Line Package Installation
-Run ` ./scripts/download_pkg.sh nas ` to setup influxdb, telegraf, chronograf, kapacitor, mongodb  on the host.
+Run ` ./dependency/install.sh nas ` to setup required python libraries on the host.
 It will copy the required packages from  NAS location -  'http://10.1.5.22/mtool.packages/ibofmgmt_package.tar.gz

 After the packages are installed , run 'run_mtool.sh' file to start the service.
 A M-Tool service will be started on every boot of Ubuntu system.

 ## Setup db and agent for getting usage statistics
-### Navigate to `ibofmtool/ibofmgmt/`
+### Navigate to `m9k/mtool`
 `
 ./scripts/run_mtool.sh
 `